philippe44/squeezelite-core/README.md

 Can use soxr for resampling or a faster but less accurate 16 bits fixed point resampler (see resample16 repository)

-Can use 16 or 32 bits interim sample size (BYTES_PER_FRAME) to save outputbuf space (works with all above codecs)
+Can use 16 or 32 bits interim sample size (BYTES_PER_FRAME=4 define) to save outputbuf space (works with all above codecs)

-Can use loopback interface is PIPE and EVENTFD are not available
+Can use loopback interface is PIPE and EVENTFD are not available using LOOPBACK define

 Demo/example version can be compiled under Linux with EMBEDDED defined, it will either discard samples or send them to stdout